cra88y/4get-hijacked/README.md

 **just a temporary notice that currently the 4get google engine doesn't appear to return results without the use of a residential proxy. most 4get instances are not returning google results at the moment.**
+**edit: searxng's standard google engine was recently updated and works well for now!**

 # 4get-hijacked